Last modified December 15, 2015

-This section lists the alternative protein sequences that can be generated from the same gene by a single or by the combination of up to four biological events (alternative promoter usage, alternative splicing, alternative initiation and ribosomal frameshifting).
-Additionally, this section gives relevant information on each alternative protein isoforms.
+This subsection of the ‘Sequence’ section lists the alternative protein sequences (isoforms) that can be generated from the same gene by a single or by the combination of up to four biological events (alternative promoter usage, alternative splicing, alternative initiation and ribosomal frameshifting).
+Additionally, this section gives relevant information on each alternative protein isoform.

 1. General information

 We give the number of alternative protein sequences described in the entry and the biological event(s) which lead to the production of these isoforms (alternative promoter usage, alternative splicing, alternative initiation and/or ribosomal frameshifting).
 Additional information is provided, if available.